NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues.md

 #### Solution

-[Install the Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/) on all of your devices, or [upload your own certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/) to Cloudflare.
+[Install the Khulnasoft certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/) on all of your devices, or [upload your own certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/) to Khulnasoft.

 {{<Aside type="note">}}